Succession season 4 is confirmed — everything we know so far

 We'd also expect the rest of the cast to return: Nicholas Braun as Gregory Hirsch, Matthew Macfadyen as Tom Wabsgams and J. Smith-Cameron back as Gerri Kellman.
 We could also see Alexander Skarsgård coming back as GoJo owner/tech mogul Lukas Mattson and Justin Kirk as the conservative politician Jeryd Mencken.

 Of course, this can all change in the finale, so we will be updating this on Monday (Dec.
-12).
+12), after the Succession season 3 finale.

 Succession season 4 plot speculation